 As a member of the Association of Pet Dog Trainers and Pet Professional Guild I am bound to continue my professional development by attending workshops and seminars.
 Both associations promote force free training.
 Having grown from the traditional yank and pull techniques which never appeared right somehow I have embraced the concept of force free, reward based training.
 I believe a well trained dog = a happy dog and a happy owner.
 To train a dog well requires patience, understanding and clarity using kind fair and effective techniques.
 There is no room in any of my training for aversives such as check chains, electric collars, rolled up newspapers or rattle cans.
 Instead I adopt a positive approach using reward to encourage acceptable behaviour, offering the dog an alternative to unwanted behaviour which can then be rewarded is a more reliable method of teaching your dog.

 James has now joined the business as assistant trainer.
-He is now offering dog walking and house sitting.
-James has always been involved with the family dogs and acheived a high level of
+He is also offering dog walking and house sitting.
+James has always been involved with the family dogs and acheived a high level of training

-training with Beth and Bramble and now helps with Ziggy.
+with Beth and Bramble and now helps with Ziggy.
 James has been predominantly involved with horses throughout his working life training youngsters and retraining racehorses.
-He has spent the
+He has spent the last

-last couple of years working for Malcolm Jefferson riding out and looking after National Hunt horses.
+couple of years working for Malcolm Jefferson riding out and looking after National Hunt horses.
+He is now working with Atkinson Action Horses taking part in summer shows as a stunt rider.